tiger413/ARISNet/README.md

 ## Contact

-If you have any questions, please contact dongjiezhou@stu.hit.edu.cn
+If you have any questions, please contact dongjiezhou@stu.hit.edu.cn.